TheArturthur/CoppermindScraper/Cosmere/Chull.md

 Chulls are generally docile creatures.
 They have claws that are said to be strong enough to break a man's arm, but it is very unusual for them to behave aggressively.
 They tend to move with a slow, lumbering gait and are generally slower than humans.
 They are capable of making a wide range of noises, including a gravelly bleating, trumpeting, and snorting.
 Chulls are omnivorous creatures.
 They eat everything from [[Rockbud\|rockbuds]] to slugs to smaller crustaceans.
 Domestic chulls are often fed grain.
-Chulls are considered less intelligent that horses and in some cases, stubborn.
+Chulls are considered less intelligent than horses and in some cases, stubborn.
 Chulls breed by way of laying eggs.

 ## Training